jvscrptdesign/node-color-scaling/README.md

 - this React application was built by using create-react-app.
 - node-color-scaling.html is an older (HTML/CSS/JS) version
 - currently you can:
-click on the scale button to disable H, S, L buttons at the top, and to disable the second pointer click on either H, S or L button, which gives you access to the second pointer to set the range of the selected attr.
+    - click on the scale button to disable H, S, L buttons at the top, and also to disable the second pointer;
+    - click on either H, S or L button, which gives you access to the second pointer to set the range of the selected attr.

 ![alt text](https://i.imgur.com/cMy9tt4.png)